 - The Houston Coalition for the Homeless, which helps coordinate shelters and outreach for the city’s vulnerable homeless population, has a paged dedicated to shelters in heavily affected areas.
 To find out how you can help, click here.

 - Portlight is a local organization that offers relief to the disabled and older adults, has released an announcement asking for support.
-You can read the announcement, along with information on how to help, here.

 - GlobalGiving, a crowdfunding site, has launched a hurricane relief fund aimed at gathering funds for local nonprofits in the storm-stricken region.
 You can visit the page, and donate, right here.